jpersson/jpersson.github.io/resume.md

 #### Rabbel

-A client for the XML-based Instant messaging plattform Jabber, written for Mac OS X/Cocoa and Linux/GNUstep in Objective-C. Designed to be modular and easy to extend with new functionality it relies heavily on plugins providing protocol-specific functionality.
+A client for the XML-based Instant messaging platform Jabber, written for Mac OS X/Cocoa and Linux/GNUstep in Objective-C. Designed to be modular and easy to extend with new functionality it relies heavily on plugins providing protocol-specific functionality.
 This in order to be able to cope with the changes of the Jabber extension protocols.

 #### BeOrganized